 Q. What supplies will I need for making kombucha tea?

-A. Find advice on the best equipment for making kombucha tea in our article Choosing Equipment for Making Kombucha.
+A. Making kombucha doesn't require anything too fancy.
+Find tips on the best equipment for making kombucha tea in our article Choosing Equipment for Making Kombucha.
 Glass is the most popular choice for brewing kombucha.
 If you eventually want to set up a continuous brewing system you will need a large glass jar with a non-metal spigot, like this one.

 Q. What type of sugar should I use to make kombucha?
 What type of tea?
 What type of water?